 Be sure to wipe off the area with a clean, dry cloth as dirt or grime in-between the adhesive will cause issues down the road.
-Their small size makes them incognito and helps to ensure their weight doesn’t eventually overpower the adhesive.
-To install them, all you have to do is peel off the protective strip that’s covering the adhesive and stick them on your door or window.
+Their small size allows for discretion and helps to ensure that their weight doesn’t eventually overpower the adhesive.

 Connect the Control Panel and Activate the System

-Next, connect the battery wires in the rear of the control panel, and plug it into the wall outlet.
+Next, connect the battery wires in the rear of the control panel, and plug it into a wall outlet.

-Tip: They give you a 2 day test window for you to learn the system before the system goes live, so if you accidentally set off the alarm, the police will not be called.
+Tip: Frontpoint gives you a two-day test window for you to learn the system before it goes live, so if you accidentally set off the alarm, the police will not be called.
 However, if you need more time to get acquainted with your new system, they are more than happy to give you a longer test period.

 Home Automation 9.8 / 10

-Frontpoint’s home security system offers full home automation.
-You can automate your lights, locks, and temperature.
+Frontpoint’s home security system offers full home automation, with the right package.
+You can automate your lights, locks, and temperature using a smart thermostat.

 Mobile App Powered by Alarm.com